MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 * Does your Javascript use any math to resize something in the DOM?
 * Did you use a library in a way that its author probably didn't anticipate?
 * Do you have any data that's nested one degree deeper than usual?
-* Did you override a Rails or Backbone.js method?
+* Did you override a Rails or Backbone.js method? (eg. parse or as_json)
 * Do your ActiveRecord models run any custom SQL queries?
 * Did you make any trade-offs related to performance?
 * Do you make AJAX requests to any unexpected routes?